-Things to pay attention to when interviewing candidates
+Things to pay attention to when interviewing best data science candidates

 Standardize your interview process to make sure you cover all the essential points during your interview.
 Having a consistent meeting agenda will help you pick up information about candidates in a way that allows to compare them easily.

 Here are some example steps of an interview process and things to you should be paying attention to.